JSRocksHQ/slush-es20xx/README.md

 ## gulp tasks

-- `gulp` (default): executes the `build` task, if successful then enters watch mode to generate incremental builds.
+- `gulp` (default): do a complete build and watch files to generate incremental builds.
 - `gulp build`: this task will build the `dist` directory based on the `src` directory's contents.
 This includes linting `.js` files (JSHint, JSCS), transpiling them, copying over non-js files and running Mocha unit tests.

 ## build configs